-Calming music may reduce wandering and restlessness, ease anxiety, enhance sleep, and improve behavior.
+Calming music may reduce wandering and restlessness, ease anxiety, and improve sleep and behavior.

-The Safe Return Program, implemented by the Alzheimer's Association, requires that a person with dementia wear in identification bracelet.
-If he or she wanders, the caregiver can contact the police and the national Safe Return office, where information about the person is stored and shared nationwide.
+The Alzheimer's Association's Safe Return Program requires people with dementia to wear an identification bracelet.
+If they wander, their caregiver can contact the police and the national Safe Return office, where information about them is stored and shared nationwide.